 Greek mythology even claimed that they had aphrodisiac qualities!
 Yet another reason to eat them all year round...

 Our oysters are raised offshore for an average period of 22 months (depending on the size).

 Two months before they go on sale, they are transferred to maturing parks, closer to the coast, to finish hardening their shells.
 Between 48 and 72 hours before they are delivered, they are placed in basins of sea water from the bay of Cul-du-Loup, where they acquire their sweetness and the finishing touches to their flavour.

 During the farming and maturing process, our oysters are sorted by hand, and any which do not meet our strict quality criteria in terms of appearance, physical structure and size are removed.

 Les Jardins Ostréicoles de Tatihou take great care to preserve the freshness and full flavour of our products during transport.
 To do so, we use high quality packaging.

 The flavour of Les Jardins Ostréicole de Tatihou oysters have regularly received prizes by the juries of the Concours Général Agricole.

-Six medals have been won since 2011, including four golds medals, the latest in 2017.
+Seven medals have been won since 2011, including four golds medals, the latest in 2019.